SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Please note, that the voice recognizer *Server* cannot be used for the driving coach, since this recognition engine does not support the conversion of free speech to text.

 With *raceAssistantSpeaker* and *raceAssistantListener* you can customize the natural language interface (or the personality) of Aiden.
 If you simply supply "On" (or *true*) as arguments, a voice and the corresponding recognition engine will be choosen based on the currently configured language.
 If you prefer a specific voice and / or a specific language, you can supply the name for this voice and language instead (Example: "Microsoft David Desktop" is a male US-English voice).
 Using the parameter *raceAssistantSpeakerVocalics*, you can supply individual values for the voice volume, voice pitch and speech rate. *volume* must be a number between 0 and 100.
 For *pitch* and *rate*, you can supply values from -10 to 10.
 Additionally, you can supply a "*" for each of the three values.
 In this case, the corresponding setting in the voice control configuration is used.
 If an argument for the paramter *raceAssistantSpeakerVocalics* is not supplied at all, the values from the general voice control configuration will be taken as default as well.
 For more information about Aiden, see the corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach).
 With *raceAssistantLanguage* you can overwrite the default language, which has been configured in the [voice tab of the configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).

+With *coaching* you can supply a function to enable or disable active coaching for your current session.
+Unary and binary functions are supported for *onOffFunction*.
+The function will be bound to a plugin action.
+See the [documentation about active coaching](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#Active-Coaching) for more information.

 ## Plugin *Race Engineer*